docsforadobe/after-effects-scripting-guide/docs/text/characterrange.md

 `CharacterRange.pasteFrom(characterRange)`

-#### NOTE
-This functionality was added in After Effects (Beta) 25.0 and is subject to change while it remains in Beta.
+?> **Note:** This functionality was added in After Effects (Beta) 25.0 and is subject to change while it remains in Beta.

 **Description**